 Few studies have also proposed that long term use of a stimulant laxative may create a cathartic colon due to anatomic changes.
 Newer evidence is suggesting that a "cathartic colon" is not a real entity.

 With castor oil affecting smooth muscle, recommendations are to avoid use in pregnancy, as this can cause premature contractions.
-Stimulant laxatives are also contraindicated in various abdominal pathologies such as gastrointestinal obstruction, appendicitis, perforation, and inflammatory bowel disease.
+Contraindications to stimulant laxatives also include various abdominal pathologies such as gastrointestinal obstruction, appendicitis, perforation, and inflammatory bowel disease.

 As with any laxative, monitoring for electrolyte disturbances and acid-base disorders is advisable.
 Imbalances may occur because of the loss of bicarbonate, water, and electrolytes and worsened with diarrhea.
 The patient's physical exam signs may demonstrate rapid breathing, confusion, sleepiness, vomiting, and weakness, especially in the presence of electrolyte disturbances and acid-base imbalances.
 These issues can potentially be lethal if not addressed immediately.